 If you’re eager to learn how to avoid this problem, read on.
 This article is full of great macro photography lighting tips.

-7. Take Macro Shots in the Morning When the Sun Isn’t so Strong
+7. Macro Photography Lighting: Taking Macro Shots in the Morning When the Sun Isn’t So Strong

 Macro photography lighting can be challenging when shooting outdoors.
 You don’t have any control over the angle of the light.
 That’s why it’s crucial to figure out where the sun’s position is in the sky.